salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ### Meta Object

-In Version 4.0, Routes MUST include a meta object at root level of the response envelope.
+Routes MUST include a meta object at root level of the response envelope.

 #### Meta Object Structure